Operational Excellence > Performance Management

 - Share some weaknesses that you have observed in them and in their work habits, and how overcoming those would help their performance in the company.

 4. Monitor and develop their performance throughout the year.
-As employees starts to work on their performance, keep an eye on how they are doing.
-If they appear to be struggling to meet performance expectations, talk with them and see if you can offer any support or coaching.
+As employees starts to work on their performance, keep surveillance on their work.
+If they faced any problem for meeting your expectation then resolved it forthwith.

 5. Evaluate their performance.
 At each performance review, let the employee know how they are doing.
 It is often helpful to assign a numeric value on a scale, rating the employee from "not meeting expectations" to "meets expectations" to "exceed expectations."

-- Talk about the results or rewards of their performances.
+- Announce the results or rewards of their performances.
 Let them know if they are on probation, are getting a raise in pay, changes in vacation days, or any other relevant action.

-- Discuss any grievances they may be having.
-Listen to their worries or problems as you talk through possible solutions.
+- Discuss any grievances they may be provided.
+Listen to their worries or problems and resolve it forthwith.

 6. Set new performance expectations for the next year.
 Some items may be the same.
 However, since these are also based on entities targets, you will need to re-examine your targets for the upcoming year.